-MANILA – Tropical storm Odette has intensified as it remained almost stationary, weather bureau PAGASA said.
+MANILA (UPDATED) -- Tropical storm "Odette" has further intensified as it remained almost stationary, state weather bureau PAGASA said.

-In its weather bulletin issued 5 a.m.
-Wednesday, PAGASA said Odette was last spotted at 790 kilometers east of Tuguegarao City with maximum sustained winds of 85 kilometers per hour near the center and gustiness of up to 100 kilometers per hour.
+In its weather bulletin issued 11 a.m.
+Wednesday, PAGASA said Odette was last spotted at 800 kilometers east of Tuguegarao City.

-It is forecast to move in a westward direction at 9 kilometers per hour.
+It is forecast to move in a westward direction at 7 kph.